Vaduz Liechtenstein Travel Guide

 Liechtenstein has an excellent and highly efficient waste management system.
 Recycling strongly encouraged and widely practiced by residents.
 Separate bins for various types of waste: glass, paper, PET plastic bottles, aluminum cans, biodegradable waste.

-Making eco-conscious choices and observing local customs.
+Making eco-conscious options and observing local customs.

 While Liechtenstein does not have specific, dedicated carbon offset programs for tourists, consider offsetting your international flights through reputable international providers.